MrMimic/data-scientist-roadmap/README.md

 * Always comment your code.
 * Please respect topology for filenames.
 * There's one README for each directory, working like a course.
-* Also, could be great to share useful links in README.
+* Also, could be great to share useful links or ressources in README files.